invaded/Issues/README.md

 This is a public issue-tracking repository for bugs and confirmed features on the Hyzeria Network

-Have a **feature request?** Post it on our [Development Subforum](https://suggestions.vexus.gg)!
+Have a **feature request?** Post it on our [Development Subforum](https://suggestions.hyzeria.com)!

 ### Important:

 If you find a potential exploit or vulnerability, DO NOT REPORT IT HERE:

-1. Privately [contact Vexus Network administrators](mailto:support@orbit.games?subject=Important%20security%20vulnerability) about the issue.
+1. Privately [contact Hyzeria Network administrators](mailto:support@orbit.games?subject=Important%20security%20vulnerability) about the issue.
 2. **Do not** publicly disclose the issue under any circumstances.

 ### Do: